Save $100 on Airfare to Europe - Ends Dec 22, 2017 LEARN MORESave $100 on Airfare to Europe

 Tonight, you'll have a chance to enjoy the typical Polka music and traditional dance of Poland's rich culture, while savoring a delicious meal of Polish specialties and beverages at our specially-selected venue.

 Step back in time to take a journey into Poland’s communist past.
 Nowa Huta is an entire city built during the communism period.
-We’ll hear amazing communist stories and sample some flavours of the era.
+We’ll hear amazing communist stories and sample some flavors of the era.
 Later, we’ll stroll through Szeroka Street in the Kazimierz district to see synagogues and the birthplace of Helena Rubenstein before driving through the former ghetto of Podgorze.
 Kazimierz is steeped in history and its streets were used in several scenes in the film “Schindler’s List”.

 Visit this amazing UNESCO World Heritage-listed site just outside Krakow and marvel at the unique sculptures and setting of this 800-year old salt mine.
 See chambers, chapels and even salt chandeliers as we follow our guide 135 m (440 ft) underground.